FrankConijn/Firefox-Quantum-Rounded-Tabs/README.md

 --------------------------------
 1. Make Windows show its file extensions if it doesn't do that already.
 See https://www.howtogeek.com/205086/beginner-how-to-make-windows-show-file-extensions/.
-2. At first, select a light Firefox theme: hamburger menu > Customize > Themes.
-The theme in my example is Silky Blue, which you can download from the Firefox Themes site.
+2. At first, select a light extra Firefox theme: hamburger menu > Customize > Themes.
+The theme in this example is Silky Blue, which you can download from the Firefox Themes site.

 Installation